Afonso Pena: Vice presidency (1903–1906)

 Pena returned to Minas Gerais in 1899 and resumed his position as teacher and director at the Faculty of Law.
 That same year, he was elected the first president of the Deliberative Council of Belo Horizonte (1899–1904).
-In 1900, he was elected to the State Senate in order to replace for the remainder of the 3rd legislature (1899–1902) and then was reelected for the 4th legislature (1903–1906), but resigned in 1903, when he was elected vice president of Brazil on 18 February, following the death of Silviano Brandão, and taking office on 23 June.
+In 1900, he was elected to the State Senate in order to replace Francisco Sales for the remainder of the 3rd legislature (1899–1902) and then was reelected for the 4th legislature (1903–1906), but resigned in 1903, when he was elected vice president of Brazil on 18 February, following the death of Silviano Brandão, and taking office on 23 June.
 Brandão, elected vice president on 1 March 1902, died on 20 September of that year, less than two months before taking office.
 At the time, the vice president was also the president of the Senate.
 With Rodrigues Alves as president and Pena as vice president, the country's leadership was then in the hands of two former members of the monarchy for the first time since the proclamation of the republic.